rrovetto/Orbital-Space-Ontology-Project/README.md

   An ontology of objects in orbital motion with orbital space of some central body or barycenter
 * **NESEO - THe Near-Earth Space Environment Ontology** An ontology specifically for the near-Earth environment
+* **AMO - The Astrodynamics Modeling Ontology**
+  An ontology of the astrodynamic models for objects in orbits.
+* **SWO - Space Weather Ontology**
+  An ontology of space weather phenomena.

 ## Status
 Under development.